 Databases Useful for All Subject Areas

-ACADEMIC SEARCH PREMIER -- Full text of articles from over 4600 journals and magazines, plus citations and abstracts to an additional 3600.
+ACADEMIC SEARCH COMPLETE -- Full text of articles from over 4600 journals and magazines, plus citations and abstracts to an additional 3600.
 Backfiles go back as far as 1975.

 Topics: Almost anything.
 Strong on academic topics, with inclusion of many peer-reviewed journals.